 The school maintains an up-to-date single central record of all safer recruitment checks.
-This is in line with the requirements as set out in Keeping Children Safe In Education (Sept 21).
-See pages 65-66.
+This is in line with the requirements as set out in Keeping Children Safe in Education (Sept 23).
+See pages 71-72

-The Headteacher monitors this record three times a year and ensures it is in line with statutory requirements.
+The Headteacher monitors this record regularly, and formally three times a year, signing to confirm that it is in line with statutory requirements.